Agent Calendar¶

 Default Behavior¶

-Annolid is cache-first by default:
+Annolid is cache-first:

-- If the token file exists, Annolid uses it.
+- If token exists, Annolid uses it.

 allowInteractiveAuth=true. - If